A racial reckoning arrived at West Point, where being black is a ‘beautifully painful experience’

 “I never addressed that it made me feel horrible,” said Tobin, a 2003 graduate.

-The police killing of George Floyd has triggered a wave of reckoning over racism and identity coast to coast, including at the United States Military Academy, among the most isolated and traditions-bound institutions in the country.
+The police killing of George Floyd has triggered a wave of reckoning over racism and identity coast to coast, including at the U.S. Military Academy, among the most isolated and traditions-bound institutions in the country.

-Black alums have described racist encounters with their classmates loud and subtle, from the chow hall to the parade field.
+Black alumni have described racist encounters with their classmates loud and subtle, from the chow hall to the parade field.
 But a letter to administrators from recent top graduates underscores the entrenched racism that minority cadets endured to become part of the Long Gray Line.

-Several cadets in the class of 2020 said they were called the n-word, according to a letter signed by nine recent graduates, some of whom are black all of whom held leadership positions.
+Several cadets in the Class of 2020 said they were called the n-word, according to a letter signed by nine recent graduates, some of whom are black and all held leadership positions.
 “I was told that I was going to rob someone because I was Black,” one unnamed cadet said.

 Others reported similar language and veiled threats, such as nooses hidden in desks as bleak practical jokes, followed by inaction by faculty.